How to get Great WordPress SEO with the Yoast SEO Plugin

 Social Sharing Options

 Finally, there is a Social tab that you may wish to utilise.
-The Social tab lets you customise how your posts will look when shared on Twitter and Facebook.
+The Social tab lets you customise how your posts will look when shared on social networks such as Twitter and Facebook.

 Usually, both platforms will use the featured image, title and opening text from the page when showing a preview.
-However, you can use this part of the Yoast plugin to customise those elements.
+However, you can use this part of the Yoast plugin to customise social settings.

 It’s also worth mentioning that you can set up proper Twitter Cards using the functionality found at the following location in WordPress: